adamvinueza/adamvinueza.github.io/_posts/2020-01-11-docker-in-fifteen.md

 Congratulations!
 You've pulled your first image, written your first Dockerfile, and built and run your first docker container.

+By the way, if you run `docker image ls | grep alpine` from your shell, you'll see that the size of the image is less than 6 MB.
+(The size of the container in this case will be precisely the same, for reasons that [go way beyond the scope of this post](https://docs.docker.com/storage/storagedriver/).)
+So docker images and containers can be very, very small, especially as compared to, virtual machines running comparable OS's.

 ## Can I debug my code in a Docker container?
 In general, the answer is: Yes!
 The details will vary depending on the debugging tool you use, your development environment, and the programming language.